giotto-ai/graph_classification_with_atol/README.md

 # Graph classification with Automatic Topologically-Oriented Learning

-The repo contains the giotto.ai version of the ATOL layer originally developped by Martin Royer et al. in this [paper](https://arxiv.org/pdf/1909.13472.pdf).
+The analysis in this repository is based on the paper ATOL: Automatic Topologically-Oriented Learning [link](https://arxiv.org/pdf/1909.13472.pdf) and the corresponding source code by Martin Royer (copyright INRIA) [link to ATOL repo](https://github.com/martinroyer/atol).
+We also adapted the Perslay codebase [link to perslay repo](https://github.com/MathieuCarriere/perslay) to match the API from giotto-learn.

 ## Requisites
   * giotto-learn